Daron-Marino/airbnb-EDA/README.md

   * The probability that a particular borough will have more instances of `has review` when compared to another

 -------------------------------------------
+## What is a borough?

+* According to [The official NYC Guide](https://www.nycgo.com/neighborhoods-boroughs/about-nyc-five-boroughs/), a borough is "...like a smaller city within our massive metropolis.
+NYC has five of them - The Bronx, Brooklyn, Manhattan, Queens, and Staten Island."

 Let's take a look at the distribution of prices across all boroughs.